shivanshjindal28/CODSOFT/README.md

 # CODSOFT
-This repository contains all the files needed for the completion of tasks assigned by CODSOFT.
+This repository contains all the files necessary for the completion of tasks assigned by CODSOFT. <br> CS11WX257575